 Ben attended the Bar Vocational Course.
-He is also currently a trainee Costs Lawyer.
+He is also a Costs Lawyer.

 Outside of the office Ben is a keen sports competitor and fan, with a particular interest in Rugby Union.
 Additionally, he is a player-manager for a Sunday League football team.
 Ben enjoys travelling and hopes to achieve his ambition of visiting every continent by soon.
 At weekends and in his spare time Ben likes to dine out and spend time with his family and friends.

 Catherine is a Costs Lawyer at Civil & Commercial.